Quasinormal Modes of Extremal Reissner-Nordstrom Black Holes via Seiberg-Witten Quantization: Introduction

-Furthermore, we perform a non-perturbative computation of the QNM frequencies for the neutral scalar ($q=0$) case, utilizing the exact quantization condition derived from the Nekrasov-Shatashvili (NS) free energy~\cite{Nekrasov:2009rc}.
+Furthermore, we perform a non-perturbative computation of the QNMs frequencies for the neutral scalar ($q=0$) case, utilizing the exact quantization condition derived from the Nekrasov-Shatashvili (NS) free energy~\cite{Nekrasov:2009rc}.
 For the neutral massless case ($m_p=0$), we demonstrate that the instanton expansion (evaluated up to the 12-instanton order) yields analytical predictions that are in agreement with high-precision numerical benchmarks~\cite{Onozawa:1995vu}.
 For neutral massive fields ($m_p \neq 0$), our framework allows to smoothly track the fundamental mode into the quasi-resonance regime ($\text{Im}(\omega) \to 0$), resolving the singularity coalescence that plagues traditional methods at the strict extremal limit.
-Regarding charged scalar fields ($q \neq 0$), the accuracy of current approaches need to be improved, and we leave it for future investigation.
+More importantly, for charged and massive fields ($q \neq 0, m_p \neq 0$), previous studies have utilized the continued fraction method to evaluate the QNMs spectrum in the near-extremal regime~\cite{Richartz:2015saa}~($q \neq 0, m_p = 0$), and 3rd-order WKB approximations provided estimations solely for the imaginary parts (damping rates) at certain specific parameter values~\cite{Konoplya:2002wt}~($q \neq 0, m_p \neq 0$).
+However, as the black hole gets closer to strict extremality, the numerical data tends to exhibit a certain degree of instability due to the coalescence of horizons.
+By intrinsically mapping the exact radial equation to the DCHE, our $N_f=2$ SW geometric framework naturally circumvents this mathematical difficulty.
+Consequently, we provide the first predictions for the discrete global QNMs of charged massive fields at the strict extremal limit.
+Finally, we note that our current perturbative framework exhibits numerical instabilities for certain parameter combinations.
+This constitutes an intriguing open challenge that warrants further investigation in future studies.